neftjs/neft/validators/options.coffee.md

 options
 =======

-Determine possible values for the *row*.
+Determine possible values for the *property*.

 ```
 var schema = new Schema({